Blog | Personal Finance

 Finding—and being—a good partner

 Lester Crown, chairman of Henry Crown and Company, an investment firm, said it this way: “You can’t make a good deal with a bad partner.”
-I read two points into that statement.
+There are two points to that statement.

 1. No matter how good the deal—be it business, investing, or personal—if you have a partner who’s unsupportive, negative, or working toward his or her own agenda, the good deal will become a bad deal.